Novak Djokovic in Australia immigration detention ahead of deportation ruling | DW | 15.01.2022

 Djokovic's COVID-19 exemption, allowing him to play in the Australian Open, sparked heavy controversy.
 Australia has seen some of the world's most stringent lockdown measures since the global pandemic began.
 The original decision allowing exemption and entry to Australia to play in the events led to anger among many Australians.

-The unvaccinated star, who has won the event 9 times, was hoping to achieve a record 21st major title.
+The unvaccinated star, who has won the Australian Open 9 times, was hoping to achieve a record 21st major title.

 If deported, Djokovic could be banned from entering Australia for three years.